MarcNeveu/IcyDwarf/README.md

 # Doing science with the code

 If you communicate or publish scientific results using this code, please acknowledge one of the following references.
+Each describes the development of one piece of the code.
 Thanks!

+Neveu M., Rhoden A. (2019)  Evolution of Saturn’s mid-sized moons. https://doi.org/10.1038/s41550-019-0726-y.
+(Fully coupled thermal-orbital evolution with moon-primary, moon-ring, and simplified moon-moon interactions, ability to simulate several objects simultaneously)

+Neveu M., Desch S., Castillo-Rogez J. (2017) Aqueous geochemistry in icy world
+interiors: equilibrium fluid, rock, and gas compositions, and fate of antifreezes and radionuclides.
+Geochimica & Cosmochimica Acta 212, 324-371. https://doi.org/10.1016/j.gca.2017.06.023.
+(ParamExploration geochemistry code)

+Neveu M., Rhoden A. (2017) The origin and evolution of a differentiated Mimas.
+Icarus 296, 183-196. https://doi.org/10.1016/j.icarus.2017.06.011.
+(Tidal dissipation with basic orbital evolution driven by moon-primary interactions)

 Neveu M., Desch S. (2015) Geochemistry, thermal evolution, and cryovolcanism on Ceres with a muddy ice mantle.
 Geophysical Research Letters 42, 10197-10206. http://dx.doi.org/10.1002/2015GL066375.
+(Retention of part of rock in icy mantle)

 Neveu M., Desch S., Castillo-Rogez J. (2015) Core cracking and hydrothermal circulation profoundly affect Ceres' geophysical evolution.
 Journal of Geophysical Research: Planets 120, 123-154. http://dx.doi.org/10.1002/2014JE004714.
+(Thermal evolution code in C, cracking subroutine, convective transfer in rocky core by hydrothermal situation)

 Neveu M., Desch S., Shock E., Glein C. (2015) Prerequisites for explosive cryovolcanism on dwarf planet-class Kuiper belt objects.
 Icarus 246, 48-64. http://dx.doi.org/10.1016/j.icarus.2014.03.043.
+(Cryolava code)

+Rubin M., Desch S., Neveu M. (2014) The effect of Rayleigh-Taylor instabilities on the thickness of undifferentiated crusts on Kuiper belt objects.
+Icarus 236, 122-135. http://dx.doi.org/10.1016/j.icarus.2014.03.047.
+(Refined treatment of ice-rock differentiation)

+Desch, S., Cook, J., Doggett, T. and Porter, S. (2009) Thermal evolution of Kuiper belt objects, with implications for cryovolcanism.
+Icarus 202, 694-714. https://doi.org/10.1016/j.icarus.2009.03.009.
+(Thermal evolution code in Fortran)